-The Inland Empire Small Business Development Center (SBDC) provides services that include no cost, extensive, one-on-one, long-term professional business advising, low-cost training and other specialized services.
+The Inland Empire Small Business Development Center (SBDC) provides extensive, one-on-one, long-term professional business advising, low-cost training, and other specialized services.

-It also provides specialized assistance in QuickBooks, franchise and service-based operations, government contracting, website search engine optimization and securing funding from both traditional and nontraditional sources.
+It also provides specialized assistance in QuickBooks, franchise and service-based operations, government contracting, website search engine optimization, and securing funding from traditional and nontraditional sources.

 Women’s Business Centers